Cookieless World

 Outcome-based TURTLEDOVE (OBTD): Uses the same approach to store signals, that help advertisers evaluate each ad impression in a better way.
 These signals can serve as specific variables, such as the value of products in the user’s basket.
 This can be used to better evaluate the bid price for a user in a private ad auction.
 Importantly, none of these signals can be used to re-identify and track an individual.

-What can advertisers do to reach users in the cookieless future?
+How can advertisers reach users with cookieless personalization?

 The shift to anonymized datasets means that successful advertisers will be competing on how well they can interpret first-party data, rather than how much individual data from multiple sources they can collect.
 Companies with strong artificial intelligence solutions, like RTB House’s Deep Learning algorithms, will be better equipped to function in this new environment than those without.